WitWitWitek/head-hunter-gr4-v3-FE/README.md

    ```bash
    npm run dev
    ```

-  Certainly!
-I'll add three subsections to your README: "Contributors," "License," and a summary of learning experiences regarding teamwork and remote collaboration.

----

 ## Contributors
 List the team members who contributed to this project.
 You can format it as a simple list or provide more details like roles or contact information.